 • Your previous grades would not be competitive enough to receive an offer to your preferred course

-If you are unsure whether to sit the STAT contact SATAC for advice before you book a test sitting.
+If you are unsure whether to sit the STAT contact SATAC for advice before booking a test sitting.

-To sit the STAT to support your application through SATAC, you have to book a STAT sitting via ACER.
+To sit the STAT to support your application through SATAC, you must book a STAT sitting via ACER.

 Eligibility to use STAT in South Australia and the Northern Territory